-In order to identify and improve the current practice of spray application in fruit crops a research programme was setup assessing air and liquid distribution of nowadays often used orchard sprayers and spray distribution in orchard trees.
-Potential pathways of improvement are air amount and air distribution and therefore liquid distribution as the spray is transported by the moving air.
-Improved spray deposition can lead to reduced use of agrochemical and therefore reduced emission to the environment while maintaining high levels of spray drift reduction and biological efficacy.
-In order to be able to quantify the air and liquid distribution in a 3D space together with AAMS-Salvarani (Maldegem, Belgium) a measuring platform was developed.
-The setup and first results of these 3D air- and liquid distribution measurement platforms are presented.
+To improve the current practice of spray application in fruit crops a research programme was setup assessing spray and liquid distribution of nowadays often used single- and multiple-row orchard sprayers and spray deposition and distribution in orchard trees.
+Potential pathways of improvement are; air amount, air distribution, nozzle type and therefore liquid distribution as the spray is transported by the moving air into the tree canopy.
+Improved spray deposition can lead to reduced use of agrochemical and therefor reduced emission to the environment while maintaining high levels of spray drift reduction and biological efficacy.
+In this paper results are presented for a single row cross-flow fan sprayer.